Samzeeke/Instill-Education-TEST/README.md

     git clone https://github.com/Samzeeke/Instill-Education-TEST.git
     ```

-2. Navigate to the project directory: (You
+2. Navigate to the project directory: (You will find the file Canva.java in this path src/test/java/instil)

     ```bash
     cd your-repo